Indicator

 Insights and Analyses

-• In the past few years, California has expanded Medi-Cal coverage to cover more of the state’s immigrant residents who are undocumented.
-Years of advocacy from a broad coalition of organizations has resulted in the ongoing expansion of the program, first to undocumented children (2015), then to youth under 26 (2019), and to seniors ages 50 and above in May of 2022.
+In the past few years, California has expanded Medi-Cal coverage to cover more of the state’s immigrant residents who are undocumented, closing the gap in access to care for residents who have been historically excluded.
+Years of advocacy from a broad coalition of organizations has resulted in the ongoing expansion of the program, first to undocumented children (2015), then to youth under 26 (2019), and to seniors ages 50 and above (2022), and finally those aged 26 to 49 (2024).
 The state made history by becoming the first state to expand Medi-Cal coverage to eligible undocumented seniors ages 50 and above (this encompasses about 235,000 immigrants).
-And by 2024, undocumented adults between the ages of 26-49 will have access to healthcare coverage.
-In doing so, the state is closing a gap in access to healthcare for low-income undocumented residents who have historically been excluded.

-• Amidst COVID-19, the California Immigrant Resilience Fund (CIRF), a public-private partnership with the state of California, was launched to provide cash assistance to undocumented immigrants impacted by the pandemic.
-The fund raised over $75 million.
-Although created in response to the pandemic, CIRF established the infrastructure and network throughout the state to rapidly respond to future crises.
+Amidst COVID-19, the California Immigrant Resilience Fund (CIRF), a public-private partnership with the state of California, was launched to provide cash assistance to undocumented immigrants impacted by the pandemic.
+The fund raised over $75 million and served almost 100,000 immigrants.

-• The COVID-19 pandemic has severely affected undocumented indigenous communities, many who work in industries impacted by closures.
-In response, Comunidades Indígenas en Liderazgo (CIELO) created the Undocumented Indigenous Relief Fund, providing assistance for critical needs to families in Los Angeles.
-As of February 2021, CIELO had distributed about $1.5 million to over 15,400 individuals throughout California.
+To address the needs of undocumented Indigenous immigrants, many of whom were ineligible for other assistance, Comunidades Indígenas en Liderazgo (CIELO) created the Undocumented Indigenous Relief Fund, providing assistance for critical needs to families in Los Angeles during the height of the COVID-19 pandemic.
+As of February 2021, CIELO had distributed about $1.5 million to over 15,400 individuals in Los Angeles and Monterey counties.

-San Francisco Office of Civic Engagement and Immigrant Affairs (SFOCEIA) works in close collaboration with service providers to address immigrant needs.
+The San Francisco Office of Civic Engagement and Immigrant Affairs (SFOCEIA) works in close collaboration with service providers to address the needs of local immigrant communities.

 Photo credit: San Francisco Office of Civic Engagement and Immigrant Affairs